myDevicesIoT/cayenne-docs/docs/SUPPORTEDHARDWARE.md

 Cayenne can be used with Internet connected **Arduino microcontrollers** and **ESP8266 boards**.
 You can find a list of <a href="https://mydevices.com/cayenne/marketplace/" target="_blank">Microcontollers supported by Cayenne</a> on the Cayenne **Marketplace**.
 The Marketplace includes details on each device, **Datasheet**, **User Guides** and **Purchase** links in case you need hardware for your use.

-[View Getting Started with Arduino](#getting-started-arduino) for a walkthrough of using Arduino with Cayenne.
+[View Getting Started with Arduino](#getting-started-arduino) or [Getting Started with ESP8266](#getting-started-esp8266) for a walkthrough of using Microcontrollers with Cayenne.

 ### Using Arduino Due